wangchning/vocabulary/Vocabulary.md

 - We recently presented the government with a petition signed by 4500 people.

 ### preliminary
-> : Something that comes first in order to prepare for the main part.
+> : something that comes first in order to prepare for the main part.
->
+: a game that is played before to decide whice players will be allowed to continue playing.

 ### priority
 - “The tribe is really made of people who put travel as a priority in their entire lifestyle,” says Evita.